AgsBajs/AgsBajs/README.md

 # Hi there, I'm Agampreet Bajaj 👋

-🚀 Aspiring Data Scientist | 💡 AI & ML Enthusiast | 🛠️ Builder of Intelligent Systems
+🚀 Aspiring Data Scientist | 💡 AI & ML Enthusiast

 Welcome to my GitHub profile!
-I'm currently pursuing a B.S. in Computer Science (Data Science concentration) and a Mathematics minor at the University of North Carolina at Charlotte.
+I'm currently pursuing a B.S. in Computer Science (with a concentration in Data Science) and a minor in Mathematics at the University of North Carolina at Charlotte.
 I love solving real-world problems with machine learning, data analytics, and full-stack applications.

 ---